 The TSP for FERS employees is just one of the three parts of your total retirement package, along with Social Security and the Basic FERS Annuity.
 TSP Participation doesn't change Social Security benefits or your FERS Basic Annuity.
 The TSP is especially important to FERS employees because the formula used to compute your FERS Basic Annuity is less generous than the formula used to compute the CSRS annuity.

 Withdrawal options will change September of 2019.
-The new options allow participants more options.
+The new options allow participants more flexibility.

 A combination of any of the above three full withdrawal options is called a "mixed withdrawal."